 Hover over the map to reveal more detail.
 If not working on your mobile device, please follow this link to the full-screen version and click on the desired park.

 Through the One Tam partnership, The Golden Gate National Parks Conservancy has worked with Marin's largest public land managers to create the above map showing the current high-level access information on various public lands.
-Above you will see the four tiers of access and closure - as of May 28th - on lands cared for by the California State Parks, Marin County Parks and Open Space District, Marin Municipal Water District and Golden Gate National Recreation Area (including Muir Woods).
-Further loosening of restrictions by health officials, effective June 1, is now reflected on the map.
-Notably, both the Water District and Marin County Parks and Open Space lands have seen parking restrictions lifted.
-Since the regulation change, most of the Point Reyes National Seashore, the northern segments of the GGNRA and many of the State Park lands in Marin have become accessible.
+Above you will see the four tiers of access and closure on lands cared for by the California State Parks, Marin County Parks and Open Space District, Marin Municipal Water District and Golden Gate National Recreation Area (including Muir Woods).
+Relaxed parking restrictions, which began on June 1, have resulted in restored access to lands at all of our partner agencies, and the National Park Service is working to restore safe vehicle access to the remaining locations.

 Park visitors should continue to monitor the latest public safety information from the Marin County Department of Health and Human Services for safety updates and current guidelines for preventing the spread of Coronavirus, including updates to the June 1 park access guidance.
 The links below offer more detail on access related to the five One Tam partner agencies, as well as the Point Reyes National Seashore.
 Information found on the agency websites may be more current than the above map.
 Please visit our partner agency websites when planning your visit.